 There are five areas of the course.
-Important to know where you are to get ruling:
+Important to know where you are to get the correct ruling:

-- The teeing area (this is specific to the two-club length rectangular tee markers in which you are playing from to start the hole)
+- 1. The teeing area (this is specific to the two-club length rectangular area from the tee markers in which you are playing from to start the hole)

 - 2. Bunkers

 - 3. Penalty Areas

 - 4. Putting Green

-- The general area (covers the entire area of the course except the above
+- The general area (covers the entire area of the course except the areas listed above.